Mariam-Amro-2005/ReelVerse/README.md

  - 🌌 Smart recommendations based on genres
  - 🎨 Light/Dark mode support
  - 💻 Responsive UI built with modern React
+---

+## 🚀 Technologies:
+ - React (with hooks and context)
+ - React Router
+ - React Bootstrap
+ - TMDb API
+ - CSS
+ - GitHub Pages for deployment

+---
+📌 Disclaimer:
+This product uses the TMDb API but is not endorsed or certified by TMDb.